studio-node/CampusTour/user-journeys/ambassador-tour.md

             - **NOT** school
                 - Their name and email will be in the system already from school creating ambassador role

+- Tour type (scheduled vs impromptu)
+    - Scheduled
+        - Select Tour groups
+            - Some info about each group
+            - Tap group for details
+            - Can see tour for the group
+    - Impromptu
+        - Creates tour group
+        - Invite tour members
+        - Complete survey

 - Create Tour
     - Create QR Code for tour-group to scan and start tour
     - Choose minimum/default tour stops (users will be able to add their own after)